Skip to content

 Call 2014

-Sahana has experience of advising on jurisdictional issues and working on matters with a cross-border element, both in litigation and international arbitration disputes.
-She has experience of working in Dubai and Paris, and has rights of audience in the Astana International Finance Centre Courts in Nur-Sultan, Kazakhstan.
-She is currently working towards an LLM in International Dispute Resolution awarded by the School of International Arbitration at Queen Mary University, London.
+Sahana has particular experience of advising on jurisdictional issues and working on matters with a cross-border element, both in litigation and international arbitration disputes.
+She has spent time in law firms in the DIFC in Dubai and in Paris, and has rights of audience in the Astana International Finance Centre Courts in Nur-Sultan, Kazakhstan.

 Commercial

-Sahana acts in a variety of commercial cases involving sale of goods, supply of services, the enforcement of guarantees, financial agreements, and company matters.
-Sahana has particular experience of the enforcement of commercial debts and obtaining charging orders, orders for sale and possession of property on behalf of lenders.
+Sahana acts in a variety of commercial cases involving contracts for the supply of goods and services, the enforcement of guarantees, financial agreements (including factoring and invoice discounting facilities), and company matters.
+Sahana has advised and acted in many cases involving the enforcement of commercial debts and obtaining charging orders, orders for sale and possession of property on behalf of lenders.

 Selected Cases

-• Acting as junior counsel and drafting a defence to a £14 million claim in deceit, negligent misrepresentation breach of warranty in relation to the sale of a company.
+• A Private Equity Fund LP v Directors of a Firm – Acting as junior counsel and drafting a defence to a £14 million claim in deceit, negligent misrepresentation and breach of warranty in relation to the sale of a company.

-• Advising on whether the cashing of a cheque accompanying an offer to settle a claim constituted binding acceptance of the settlement offer, or whether the cheque could be accepted as part payment for the full sum claimed.
+• Re a Building Contractor – Advising on whether the cashing of a cheque accompanying an offer to settle a claim constituted binding acceptance of the settlement offer, or whether the cheque could be accepted as part payment for the full sum claimed.

-• Acting in a two-day trial for the recovery of sums due under a loan agreement in circumstances where it was alleged that the sums had already been repaid as part of a compromise agreement in separate TLATA 1996 proceedings.
+• A v B – Acting in a two-day trial for the recovery of sums due under a loan agreement in circumstances where it was alleged that the sums had already been repaid as part of a compromise agreement in separate TLATA 1996 proceedings.

 International Arbitration